Lacrymology/states/graphite/doc/usage.rst

 Run the following command on the Salt master to install Graphite::

-  salt q-graphite state.sls graphite -v
+  salt myminion state.sls graphite -v

 Diamond
 -------